5 Essential Tax Tips for Teenagers

 The summer job is a rite of passage for many teenagers.
 And many teenagers find out the hard way that paying taxes is a regular part of life.

-As you gather documents to file your own taxes, don’t forget to consider whether or not your teenager owes money to the IRS as well.
+As you gather tax documents to file your own taxes, don’t forget to consider whether or not your teenager owes money to the IRS as well.

-Choose the Right Employee Designation
+Understand the Teen’s Employee Designation

 Teenagers might also find this arrangement attractive because they don’t see withholdings from their paychecks.
 When a teen is a W-2 employee, payroll taxes, and even federal taxes, can be withheld from the paycheck.
 The fact that federal taxes often come back as a refund rarely registers with teenagers.
-Being a contractor seems like the way to go because the paychecks are often bigger.

 Unfortunately, being a 1099 contractor can come with extra headaches at tax time.
 A teenager who makes more than $400 as an independent contractor has to pay self-employment taxes.
 So, even if your teen doesn’t make enough to owe federal income taxes, he or she will have to file a return and pay self-employment tax.